-In content marketing, a content calendar (also known as an editorial calendar) is crucial part of your strategy.
-It serves as a road map for the months ahead to ensure your content is optimized to meet business goals, capably targeting the right audience, and that your contributors, stakeholders and distribution channels are working in concert.
+A content calendar (also known as an editorial calendar) is a crucial part of your digital marketing strategy.
+It serves as a roadmap for the months ahead to ensure your content is optimized to meet business goals, capably targeting the right audience, and that your contributors, stakeholders and distribution channels are working in concert.
 A well-planned content calendar will allow you to:

 - Coordinate publication with relevant events and business milestones

 - Build on and cross-promote existing or future content

 - Identify important metrics and track your content’s results

 Vertical Measures created an editorial content calendar template to help get you started in your planning for the year.
 This spreadsheet template contains a content roadmap, an example of ideation and a customizable, color-coded calendar to help you plan out an entire year’s worth of content.

 Our content roadmap features three sections that will help you assign responsibilities for roles in the content process, what specific types of content will be posted and which audiences are targeted throughout the year.